Do Go On - 163 - WW2 Badass Audie Murphy

 Yeah.

-So for those who don't know how the show works, if you're listening for the first time,
+how the show works if you're listening for the first time.

-we sound like we don't know how the show works.
-Well, we don't really.
-But there's three of us here,
+We sound like we don't know how the show works.

-and we each take it in turns to a report on a thing.
-We may as well do it with the three of us here.
+We may as well do it with three of us here.

-We'll have a go.
-And one of us knows what the report is and then research the topic,
+And one of us knows what the report is and they've researched the topic and it's usually based on a listener's suggestion.

 The other two don't know what the topic is.

-We get on the topic with a question this week,
+We get on the topic with a question this week.

-and she's about to ask a question, I believe,
+Jess is doing the report and she's about to ask a question, I believe.

-and I normally get them right, nearly half the time.
+And I normally get them right.

 No, nearly a third of the time.

-Oh, that's true, yeah, I'm the winner.
+Yeah, I'm the winner.

-But you're not in this company, are you?
+But you're not in this comp today.

 I reckon I could still have a guess.

-of writing the question ahead of time.
+I'm going through a bit of a phase of writing the question ahead of time.

-To be fair, I wrote it while we were sitting in here anyway,
+To be fair, I wrote it while we were sitting in here anyway.

-but I did it.
+But I did it.

-I'm inspired to try and get this right.
+After that, I'm inspired to try and get this right.

 Please embrace the new me.